Skip to content

 Final Thoughts: Which Should You Choose?

-• Are you tall?
-Go with the twin XL.
+• Are you over 6 feet tall?
+Go with the twin XL for extra legroom.

-• Want something that might grow with your needs?
-Two twin XLs can become a king later.
+• Thinking long-term?
+Two twin XLs can be joined into a king later.